Fairmount Heights in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Architecture.
 In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt series list.
 A significant historical year for this entry is 1911.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John S. Johnson House (a few steps from this marker); Cornelius Fonville House (within shouting distance of this marker); Charity Hall (about 400 feet away, measured in a direct line); The Original Municipal Center (about 500 feet away); Municipal Center Site (about 500 feet away); World War II Monument (about 600 feet away); Doswell Brooks House (about 600 feet away); In Honor of the Men and Women of Fairmount Heights who Served in World War II (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: John S. Johnson House (a few steps from this marker); Cornelius Fonville House (within shouting distance of this marker); Charity Hall (about 400 feet away, measured in a direct line); Save Haven in the Face of Segregation (about 500 feet away); Original Town Hall and Municipal Center (about 500 feet away); Municipal Center Site (about 500 feet away); World War II Monument (about 600 feet away); Doswell Brooks House (about 600 feet away).
 Touch for a list and map of all markers in Fairmount Heights.